someengineering/resoto.com/docs/concepts/search/nesting.md

 ![Example Merge Diagram](./img/merge_nodes.png)

-The nested searches is executed for every node in the result.
+The nested search is executed for every node in the result.
 The result of the nested search is then merged with the original node data.

 :::tip Example